|

 3 Tbs (45 ml) soy sauce

-1/2 lb (250 g) Chinese noodles or fettuccine, cooked according to package directions
+1/2 lb (250 g) Chinese noodles or fettuccine, cooked according to package

 2 scallions (spring onions) white and green parts, cut into very thin slices